-Targets for children are set to be ambitious in an attempt to close the attainment gap between the children and their peers.
+Targets for children at SENS are set to be challenging in an attempt to close the attainment gap between the children and their peers.
 Interventions are often crucial in closing these gaps and are therefore used as a strategy in or out of class.
 The intervention is monitored by the class teacher and pupil progress towards set objectives is kept under review.
-The SENCO, working alongside the class teacher, monitors overall progress following completion of the intervention.
+The SENDCO, working alongside the class teacher, monitors overall progress following completion of the intervention.